-Error Code Message Information ASR0000 Message The watchdog timer expired.
+Error code Message information ASR0000 Message The watchdog timer expired.
 Details The operating system or an application failed to communicate within the time-out period.
 Action Check the operating system, application, hardware, and system event log for exception events.
 ASR0001 Message The watchdog timer reset the system.
 Details The operating system or an application failed to communicate within the time-out period.
 The system was reset.
 Action Check the operating system, application, hardware, and system event log for exception events.
 ASR0002 Message The watchdog timer powered off the system.
 Details The operating system or an application failed to communicate within the time-out period.
 The system was shut down.
 Action Check the operating system, application, hardware, and system event log for exception events.

+ASR0003

-ASR0003 Message The watchdog timer power cycled the system.
+Message The watchdog timer power cycled the system.

-Error Code Message Information Details The operating system or an application failed to communicate within the time-out period.
-The system was power-cycled.
+Details The operating system or an application failed to

+communicate within the time-out period.
+The system was

+power-cycled.

 Action Check the operating system, application, hardware, and system event log for exception events.

+BAT0002

-BAT0002 Message The system board battery has failed.
+Message The system board battery has failed.

 Details The system board battery is either missing or bad.

+Action See Getting help.

+BAT0017

-Action See Getting Help .
-BAT0017 Message The < name > battery has failed.
-Details The < name> battery is either missing, bad, or unable to charge due to thermal issues.
+Message The <name> battery has failed.

+Details The <name> battery is either missing, bad, or unable to charge due to thermal issues.

 Action Check system fans.
-If the problem persists, see Getting Help.
-CPU0000 Message CPU < number> has an internal error (IERR).
+If the problem persists, see Getting help.

+Message CPU < number > has an internal error (IERR).

 Details System Event Log and Operating System Logs may indicate that the exception is external to the processor.

 Action Review System Event Log and Operating System Logs.
-If the issue persists, see Getting Help .
-CPU0001 Message CPU < number > has a thermal trip (over-temperature) event.
-Details The processor temperature increased beyond the operational range.
+If the issue persists, see Getting help.

+Message CPU < number > has a thermal trip (over-temperature) event.

+Details The processor temperature increased beyond the

+operational range.

 Action Review the logs for fan failures.
 If no fan failures are detected, check inlet temperature (if available) and reinstall processor heat sink.
-If the problem persists, see Getting Help .
-CPU0005 M Message CPU < number > configuration is unsupported.
+If the problem persists, see Getting help.

+Message CPU < number > configuration is unsupported.

 Details System is unable to boot or may run in a degraded state.

 Action Review the technical specifications for supported processor types.

-CPU0010 Message CPU <number></number> is throttled.
-Details The CPU is throttled due to thermal or power conditions.
+Message CPU < number > is throttled.

+Error code Message information Details The CPU is throttled due to thermal or power conditions.
 Action Review system logs for power or thermal exceptions.

-Error Code Message Information CPU0023 Message CPU < number> is absent.
+CPU0023 Message CPU < number > is absent.
 Action Verify processor installation.
 If present, re-seat the processor.
-CPU0204 Message CPU < number > < name > voltage is outside of range.
+CPU0204 Message CPU <number> <name> voltage is outside of range.
 Details Voltages outside the allowable range may damage electrical components or may cause the system to shutdown.
-Action Turn off the system and remove input power for one minute.
-Ensure the processor is seated correctly.
-Reapply input power and turn on the system.
-If the issue persists, see Getting Help.
+Action Turn off the system and remove input power for one 1 minute.
+2. Ensure the processor is seated correctly.
+3. Reapply input power and turn on the system.
+If the issue persists, see Getting help.
 CPU0700 Message CPU < number > initialization error detected.
 Details System BIOS was unable to initialize the processor.
-Action Turn off the system and remove input power for one minute.
-Ensure the processor is seated correctly.
-Reapply input power and turn on the system.
-If the issue persists, see Getting Help.
-CPU0701 Message Details CPU < number > protocol error detected.
-System event log and operating system logs may indicate that the exception is external to the processor.
-Action Check system and operating system logs for exceptions.
-If no exceptions are found, continue.
+Action 1.
 Turn off the system and remove input power for one minute.
-Ensure the processor is seated correctly.
-Reapply input power and turn on the system.
-If the issue persists, see Getting Help.
-CPU0702 Message CPU bus parity error detected.
+2. Ensure the processor is seated correctly.
+3. Reapply input power and turn on the system.
+If the issue persists, see Getting help.
+CPU0701 Message CPU < number > protocol error detected.
 Details System event log and operating system logs may indicate that the exception is external to the processor.